Andrew-Jenkins/wp_plugin_hearthis/hearthisat/README.txt

 * new backend/wp-admin Menu with color pickers

 = 0.6.5 =
 * several bugfixes and reformating code to object base programming standard
-* added the `css` option / parameter added to the options page or as an shortcode param

 = 0.6.4 =
 * added a trailing slash to an URL if its not exist

 = 0.6.3 =
 * added a Shortcodes option as a hook to transform a playlist url into single widgets for each track from this set instead of displaying a list view.

 = 0.6.2 =

-* fix and reformating the original code which was written by Benedikt Groß the founder of `hearthis.at` a year ago.
+* fix and reformating the original code which was written by Benedikt Groß the founder of hearthis.at a year ago.
 This release fixes deprecated or wrong options and removes errors so now you will be able to use this plugin in the latest wordpress version.
 Now you will have full control about the latest original hearthis parameters.

 == special thanks and credits ==